cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 [Code of Practice][projcounter],
 which articulates the purpose, scope, application, and more of Counter.

-[ Note: Review the Introduction to the Code of Practice ]

-## Readings

 [Pesch (2017)][pesch2017] provides a helpful introduction to the history of